Epoch Time Converter: Instantly Readable Timestamps

 Can I convert far future or past dates?

 Yes—within the safe JavaScript date range (~±275,000 years).
-Extremely large inputs are flagged as out of range.
+Values beyond ~8.64e15 milliseconds are flagged as out of range and will show an error message.

 Do I need to worry about DST in UTC?